Science, Technology and Innovation (STI) for Low Carbon and Resilient Cities: Training Workshop

 - Elion Group Three-in-One PV Project for Clean Energy and Eco-Restoration, Kubuqi Desert, Mr. CAI Mantang, Associate Professor and Deputy Director, Beijing Development Institute, Peking University

-- Seongdaegol’s Local Energy Transition Drive, Ms. Soyoung Kim, President, Seongdaegol Maeul Dot Cooperative
+- Sungdaegol’s Local Energy Transition Drive, Ms. Soyoung KIM, President, Seongdaegol Maeul Dot Cooperative